deslee/DesM_CmsAPI/README.md

 # DesM_CmsAPI
 A barebones, extensible CMS.
 Designed for developers.
+Built for my [personal homepage](http://deslee.me).

 An ultra-hipster, Javascript CMS / framework that uses the MEAN stack ([mongodb], [nodejs], [angularjs], [expressjs]).
 The node server provides a [REST]ful API, while the Angular front-end interacts with the API.